ualbertalib/pushmi_pullyu/docker/README.md

 ## What is this? ##

-This directory contains the apperatus to create a Docker Container for the [Pushmi-Pullyu](https://github.com/ualbertalib/pushmi_pullyu/blob/master/README.md) utility in both a development and production context.
-This container is meant to be used in conjuction with a [HydraNorth (Fedora and Solr)](https://github.com/ualbertalib/di_docker_hydranorth) container (source content layer) and an [OpenStack Swift](https://github.com/ualbertalib/DIDocker_Swift) container (i.e., preservation layer).
-For more details on inner workings of Pushmi-Pullyu see the [readme](https://github.com/ualbertalib/pushmi_pullyu/blob/master/README.md) at the root of the Pushmi-Pullyu repo.
+This directory contains the apparatus to create a Docker Container for the [Pushmi-Pullyu](https://github.com/ualbertalib/pushmi_pullyu/blob/master/README.md) utility in both a development and production context.
+This container is meant to be used in conjunction with a [HydraNorth (Fedora and Solr)](https://github.com/ualbertalib/di_docker_hydranorth) container (source content layer) and an [OpenStack Swift](https://github.com/ualbertalib/DIDocker_Swift) container (i.e., preservation layer).
+For more details on inner workings of Pushmi-Pullyu see the [readme](https://github.com/ualbertalib/pushmi_pullyu/blob/master/README.md) at the root of the Pushmi-Pullyu repo - the idea, decouple components into minimalistic images each addressing a single concern allowing reuse.